Agoric/documentation/main/ertp/api/issuer.md

 # Issuer

-The issuer cannot mint new amounts, but it can create empty purses and operate on payments (splitting, combining, burning, and exclusively claiming payments).
+The issuer cannot mint new amounts, but it can create empty purses and payments.
+The issuer can also transform payments (splitting payments, combining payments, burning payments, and claiming payments exclusively).
 The issuer should be obtained from a trusted source and then relied upon as the authority as to whether an untrusted payment is valid.

-## makeIssuerKit(allegedName, amountMathKind)
+## makeIssuerKit(allegedName, mathHelperName)
 - `allegedName` `{String}`
-- `amountMathKind` `{String}`
+- `mathHelpersName` `{String}`
 - Returns: `{ mint, issuer, amountMath, brand }`

 Makes an issuer and related objects.

 The `allegedName` is available from the brand in asset descriptions.
 The `allegedName` is useful for debugging and double-checking assumptions, but should not be trusted.

-The `amountMathKind` argument specifies which of the three kinds of `amountMaths` to use.
-It defaults to `nat`.
-`nat`: Used with fungible assets. `amount` `values` are natural numbers (non-negative integers).
-`strSet`: Used with non-fungible assets. `amount` `values` are strings.
-`set`: Used with non-fungible assets. `amount` `values` are objects or records with multiple properties.
+The `mathHelpersName` will be used to import a specific mathHelpers from the mathHelpers library.
+For example, `natMathHelpers`, the default, supports natural numbers and is used for basic fungible tokens.

 ```js
 const { issuer, mint, amountMath } = makeIssuerKit('bucks');